AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ## Next steps

 Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens]() shows you how to start an interactive live streaming with a token that you retrieve your your server.
+[Authenticate Your Users with Tokens]() shows you how to start live streaming with a token that you retrieve from your server.

 ## See also